Amit0617/AlgorithmicDesigns/Readme.md

 So this is the time to do _Stress Testing_.
 We need following things to do it:-
-*i) Our algorithm which we want to test.*\n
+*i) Our algorithm which we want to test.*
-*ii) Other trivial algorithm(which might be slower) performing same solution.*\n *iii) A random dataset generator.*\n
+*ii) Other trivial algorithm(which might be slower) performing same solution.*
+*iii) A random dataset generator.*
 *iv) An infinite loop which will keep running until we find a test case for which our algorithm gives different solution.*

 Methodology behind all this is that our algorithm must give same answer as the trivial algorithm(assuming it is implemented correctly, obviously) in every case.
 If that's not the case then it must be missing something.